 Linkage map and genome annotation

 To verify the chromosome level assembly and to get access to detailed recombination rate data, we constructed a pedigree-based linkage map.
 The total distance of the linkage map was 1,516 centiMorgan (cM) and contained 1,323 markers.
 When anchored on the 424 Mb physical assembly, the average marker density was 3.09 markers / Mb.
-The genome assembly was highly collinear with the marker order in the linkage map (Pearson’s correlation coefficient; R 0.91-1.00, p-value < 1.00*10-04, Figure S1) and consisted of 30 autosomes and the sex chromosomes Z and W. The high collinearity between linkage groups and assembled scaffolds, the large scaffold N50 (14.6 Mb) and high BUSCO scores (97% complete arthropod genes) confirm that the scaffolds in the assembly essentially represent complete chromosomes that could be used for accurate characterization of genomic features and quantification of regional recombination rate estimates
+The genome assembly was highly collinear with the marker order in the linkage map (Pearson’s correlation coefficient; R 0.91-1.00, p-value < 1.00*10-04, Figure S1) and consisted of 30 autosomes and the sex chromosomes Z and W. The high collinearity between linkage groups and assembled scaffolds, the large scaffold N50 (14.6 Mb) and high BUSCO scores (97% complete arthropod genes) confirm that the scaffolds in the assembly essentially represent complete chromosomes that could be used for accurate characterization of genomic features and quantification of regional recombination rate estimates.

 In total, TEs constituted > 150 Mb (37.40%) of the assembly and LINEs and SINE were the most abundant of the repeat classes that could be categorized (Table 1).
 After automatic annotation and subsequent manual curation, 13,161 protein-coding genes were identified (including 89.90% BUSCO genes), of which 12,209 had functional annotation information (Table 1).
 Visual inspection of the spatial distribution of genes and TEs along chromosomes revealed rather similar distributions of repeat classes between autosomes and the Z-chromosome, but also an observable excess of repeats on smaller autosomes and a striking difference in repeat composition and gene density on the W-chromosome (Figure 1).